 Lol, this post I’m just revisiting to say that when we dined at Donald Trump’s restaurant (in 2014) he was no where near politics and in fact, whole woulda thunk it?!

 But the reason I was keen to try it out was two-fold, including a New Zealand connection.

-Do you remember the first episode of Donald Trump’s ‘Apprentice’ which was won by Bill Rancic?
+Do you remember the very first episode of Donald Trump’s ‘Apprentice’ which was won by Bill Rancic way back in 2004?
 Husband of E-TV’s Guiliana Rancic?
 The Posh and Becks of America, those two – but I digress…

-Well, Bill won the job to project manage the construction of the Trump International Hotel and Tower in Chicago in 2004 – and last week I stayed there!
-And dined there.
+Well, Bill’s prize was to choose which Trump property he would project manage, and he chose to oversee the construction of the Trump International Hotel and Tower in Chicago – and in 2014 I dined there.

 Sit down and prepare to drool for I am about to walk you through our 2-hour lunch.